 We saved this step until now so we didn’t ruin the paint finish when cutting the rod or gluing the knobs.

 My favorite spray paint is Rustoleum Oil Rubbed Bronze.
-Read the directions on the can.
-They are serious about those recoat times!
-Ask me how I know…
+It’s very forgiving but read the information on the back about recoat times.

 Here are the rods I made when I made over our master bedroom in Create A Dream Bedroom On A Budget.